Find where your healthcare AI product breaks. Before your investor does.

 About Arvita

-19 years as a product and compliance operator at AliveCor (FDA-cleared cardiac AI, first medical device accessory for Apple Watch), Vineti (CAR-T supply chain powering $8B+ in therapeutic revenue, acquired by J&J), Clip Health (FDA-authorized diagnostics, YC-backed), and Endpoint Clinical (clinical trial technology, acquired by LabCorp).
+18 years on the inside of healthtech at AliveCor (FDA-cleared cardiac AI, first medical device accessory for Apple Watch), Vineti (CAR-T supply chain powering $8B+ in therapeutic revenue, acquired by J&J), Clip Health (FDA-authorized diagnostics, YC-backed), and Endpoint Clinical (clinical trial technology, acquired by LabCorp).
 Products serve Moderna, Gilead, NHS, Novartis, Roche/Genentech, BMS, J&J, AbbVie, and Takeda.

 At four of those companies, I also served as CISO and DPO—responsible for security posture, data privacy, and HIPAA compliance across products handling patient data, CAR-T supply chain records, and clinical trial information.
 That combination of product leadership and security ownership is why I catch the risks that pure product advisors miss and pure security consultants can't contextualize.